ctcphon/Chonthicha_portfolio/README.md

 - Description : The dataset  is list of sale transactions in USA that contains 9,994 records and 21 variables as of 2014-2018.
 There are consist of order date, category, region, state, profit, sale and discount etc.
 - Skills : Data wrangling, R coding, data visualization and insight business
 - Tools : R Programming language, Excel
+- Data Visualization :

+This is my first projecr whose I practiced by myself.